jvlflame/FkuLibrary/README.md

 ## **DISCLAIMER: This project is still in its early stages and may be prone to breaking changes.
 Use at your own risk.**

-Scrape Fakku metadata and build your own local Fakku manga library with ComicRack (or Ubooquity).
+Scrape Fakku metadata and build your own local FAKKU manga library with ComicRack, Komga, Ubooquity, any other CMS that supports `ComicInfo.xml` metadata.
 Currently supports scraping directly from `Fakku.net`, with failover to `panda.chaika.moe`.

 `Set-FakkuMetadata` will write a `ComicInfo.xml` metadata file directly into your manga archive,